 You’ve probably had so many meetings in your lifetime, that you’ve quickly lost count.
 It’s because meetings are so regular and ubiquitous that they’re perfect opportunities to pioneer a better, stronger culture.
 So you know it’s worth doing, how are you going to get there?

-Here are give tips for building a culture of recognition in the workplace through your meetings.
+Here are five tips for building a culture of recognition in the workplace through your meetings.

 1. Cook up an appreciation sandwich